jboss-developer/jboss-eap-quickstarts/README.md

 Introduction
 ------------

-These quickstarts run on Red Hat JBoss Enterprise Application Platform 7 or later.
-We recommend using the JBoss EAP ZIP file.
+These quickstarts run on ${product.name.full} ${product.version} or later.
+We recommend using the ${product.name} ZIP file.
 This version uses the correct dependencies and ensures you test and compile against your runtime environment.

 Be sure to read this entire document before you attempt to work with the quickstarts.
 It contains the following information: